The History of BeeFit Queen Bees.

 Well, it turns out he is also a very talented queen breeder as he has a 95% success rate every time he grafts queens.

-• what happens if I overwinter in nucleus colonies?
+• What happens if I overwinter in nucleus colonies?
 Will they survive?

-• what happens if I don't treat my bees for mites?
+• What happens if I don't treat my bees for mites?

-• what if I take away all of their honey and only feed them sugar throughout the winter?
+• What if I take away all of their honey and only feed them sugar throughout the winter?
 Will they starve?

-• what happens if I forget about them completely and just let them do their thing?
+• What happens if I forget about them completely and just let them do their thing?
 The neglect test.

 These are a few of the tests he has performed to get to the genetic line we have today.
 And that genetic line is our main breeder Viplidoo.
 She meets all of our standards and has honestly added some standards to our selection list.

-Viplidoo'sbrood pattern on March 1st!!!!
+Viplidoo's brood pattern on March 1st!!!!

 Let's get to know Viplidoo (VIP)